Wondering what is swing trading? Learning how to swing trade can be a great way to consider investing in the stock market as a beginner.

 Step 10: Keep a swing trading journal

 Do you know of any swing trading basics not mentioned in the 10 steps?
-Please list them below in the comments section.
-Also, don’t forget to check out The Trade Locker’s new stock message boards.
+We’d love to hear your comments and questions in the comments section below!